koshys/minio-data-engineer/local-data-pipeline/README.md

 # Local Data Pipeline

-A local development environment for processing events from Kafka and writing them to MinIO (S3-compatible storage).
+A local development environment for processing events from Kafka and writing them to MinIO AIStor (S3-compatible storage).

 ## Features